Government Contract Dispute Lawyers

 • Good faith claims and federal contract litigation support services

-What Happens When the Contracting Officer Fails to Specify the Reason for Denying the Claim?
+What Happens When the Contracting Officer Fails to Specify the Reason for Denying Your Contract Claim?
 Is this By Itself Grounds for Filing an Immediate Appeal?
 No. Many Contracting Officer Final Decisions (COFD) do not articulate the details and reasons for denying government appeals.

-When construction companies experience differing site conditions, unexpected delays, and excused delays, our government contractor dispute attorneys can help address the legal issues while developing a claim against the government that meets the Contract Disputes Act requirements.
+Lawyers for Contract Disputes on Federal Projects Across the Country and Overseas: When construction companies experience differing site conditions, unexpected delays, and excused delays, our government disputes attorneys can help address the legal issues while developing a claim against the government that meets the Contract Disputes Act requirements.

-Need Contract Dispute Resolution?
-Call Our Government Contract Dispute Lawyers
+Need Contract Law Disputes Resolution?
+Call Our Government Breach of Contract Disputes Lawyers

-If you are anticipating issues with an upcoming contract claim against the government, or simply need attorneys that can help with dispute resolution, call our government contract dispute attorneys and CDA contractor dispute lawyers for immediate help.
+Hire an attorney for contract disputes with the federal government: If you are anticipating issues with upcoming breach of contract claims against the government, filing contract claims against the federal government, or need attorneys who can help with dispute resolution, call our government contract claims lawyers and Contract Disputes Act government contracting attorney for immediate help.

 Theodore P. Watson